Sathiyaraman-M/Ollama-sdk/README.md

 > This is not an official Ollama SDK.

 > [!WARNING]
 > This library is currently in pre-alpha so don't use it in production.
-Only generation and chat completions are implemented.

 ## Features